The IRIS-T SL (Surface Launched) is a new, mobile, medium-range surface-to-air guided missile designed and developed by Diehl BGT Defence…

 Navigation and communications

-The PD-1 receives commands and transmits telemetry data through an encrypted radio communication link over a range of 80km.
+The PD-1 receives commands and transmits telemetry data through an encrypted data link over a range of 95km.
 An encrypted video downlink receiver allows for the transmission of 1,080px full high-definition video from the air to the ground segment in real-time.

 The onboard global navigation satellite system (GNSS) satellite system and an inertial navigation system (INS) provide navigation and positioning data for the drone.

-Powered by a single 50cc internal combustion engine, the PD-1 unmanned aerial vehicle can fly at speeds between 70km/h and 140km/h.
-Using A-95 gasoline mixed with oil, the engine drives a two-bladed propeller mounted in pusher configuration.
+Powered by a two-cylinder four-stroke engine, the PD-1 unmanned aerial vehicle can fly at speeds between 70km/h and 140km/h.
+The engine drives a two-bladed propeller mounted in pusher configuration.

 The cruising and stall speeds of the UAV are 95km/h and 50km/h respectively.
-The UAV can reach up to a maximum altitude of 3,000m and execute missions for up to five hours.
+The UAV can reach up to a maximum altitude of 3,000m and execute missions for up to 10 hours.

 It is capable of operating under different weather conditions and withstanding temperatures ranging from -20°C to 45°C.